ili101/PartnerCenterCommunity/Cmdlet map.md

-❌ Exist in old module but not on `PartnerCustomerCommunity` (unneeded, replaced or not implemented yet).
+❌ Exist in old module but not on `PartnerCustomerCommunity` (unneeded, replaced or not implemented yet).<br>
-✔️ Exist in both modules.
+✔️ Exist in both modules.<br>
-🆕 New parameter/functionality in `PartnerCustomerCommunity` that was not in old module.
+🆕 New parameter/functionality in `PartnerCustomerCommunity` that was not in old module.<br>
 🔃 New replacement/renamed.

 ### 🆕 New-PartnerWebApp